contagon/handbook/handbook/26-temple-recommends.md

 Authorized priesthood leaders conduct interviews before a member can receive a temple recommend.
 Instructions are in [LCR](https://lcr.churchofjesuschrist.org).
 Priesthood leaders should issue a recommend only if the member answers the temple recommend questions appropriately.

 Temple recommend interviews allow members to demonstrate that they have a testimony and are striving to obey God’s commandments and follow His prophets.
 Priesthood leaders also affirm, through the interview, that the member is worthy.

-Temple recommend interviews should not be rushed.
-They should be private.
-However, the person being interviewed may invite another adult to be present.
-A youth may invite a parent or another adult to be present during an interview for a recommend.

-Priesthood leaders should not add any requirements to those that are outlined in the temple recommend book.
-Nor should they remove any requirements.
-However, when issuing recommends to youth, leaders adapt the questions to the age and circumstances of the youth.

-Sometimes members have questions during a temple recommend interview.
-The priesthood leader may explain basic gospel principles.
-He may also help members understand the temple recommend questions if needed.
-However, he should not present his personal beliefs, preferences, or interpretations as Church doctrine or policy.
+See 26.3.3 for additional information about conducting temple recommend interviews.

 In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org) after it is issued.
 In districts, a member of the mission presidency or a mission clerk activates the recommend.
 Recommends for proxy baptisms and confirmations are activated when they are printed by a member of the bishopric or by the branch president.
 He uses [LCR](https://lcr.churchofjesuschrist.org) to print the recommends.